dojo/docs/dojox/grid/EnhancedGrid/plugins/Menus.rst

 Listening to Menu Events
 ------------------------

-There will be four events fired corresponding to the appropriate context menu types:
+There will be four events fired corresponding to the appropriate menu types:

 * onRowContextMenu(e)
 * onCellContextMenu(e)
 * onHeaderCellContextMenu(e)
 * onSelectedRegionContextMenu(e)

-And the event contains rowIndex and cellIndex as parameters, so following is a quick sample shows how to get row/column index when the menu popped up:
+The Event parameter contains rowIndex and cellIndex, so following is a quick sample shows how to get row/column index when the menu popped up:

 .. code-block :: javascript
   :linenos: